 2. Gain Spatial Insight with GIS

-TVM brings forward the same GIS-centric foundation of Cityworks.
+TVM brings forward a GIS-centric foundation.
 Utility assets become the system of record, allowing utility organizations to build a history of work activities performed on individual spans, bays, towers, and circuits—which can help identify problem circuits and feeders with more accuracy.

 Combining TVM with additional ArcGIS data layers such as landowner parcel information, wildfire risk, protected species ranges, outage information, etc., allows vegetation managers to make better-informed, data-driven decisions.
 It also allows field users to download tile package maps so they can carry out their work in rural, offline environments.
 All of this helps to remove data silos within organizations.